tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 between steps b and c.
 In this case the open will fail because ``foo`` does not exist.
 Nevertheless, no data will be lost.
 (Probably, the user will be able to retry the operation.)

+On Windows, [TODO interleavings of rename vs ReplaceFileW].

 Above we have considered only interleavings with a single other process, and only the most common possibilities for the other process' interaction